 |Ease of Refund||Easy to cancel and get a prorated refund||Variable, some easier than others|

 But purchasing an extended warranty isn’t always a purely monetary decision.
 For some people, the peace of mind can be worth the price.
-Just make sure you’re clear on your vehicle history as well as your own priorities.
-Before jumping in, ask yourself the following questions:
+If your car isn’t the most dependable, you might be more comfortable buying an extended warranty than going without.
+Just make sure that you’re clear on your vehicle history as well as your own priorities.

 WalletHub editors identified the best extended car warranty companies by comparing 11 major providers based on the following factors:

 - Better Business Bureau rating

 - Number of additional services

 Companies earned a maximum of 5 points for each category.
 WalletHub editors then ranked the companies by total points to determine the best extended car warranty companies.